CodeByte55/Project-Degen-Token-ERC-20-Unlocking-the-Future-of-Gaming/README.md

 - Users can check their token balances using the checkTokenBalance function in Remix.
 - Input the address for which you want to check the token balance.

+For more details regarding the setup on the Avalanche platform, follow the instructions on GUIDE.md

 ## Authors

 Rylan Torres